P1LE/gymlogger/README.md

-This program logs the workouts of each week.
+This program logs the workouts of each day of the week.